maxicozy/window-gesture/README.md

 ## Used Gestures

-Using the ```point``` gesture, the windows can be selected individually by moving the hand currently performing the `point` gesture to the four corners of the captured video.
+The windows can be selected individually, by moving the hand currently performing handtrack.js' `point` gesture to the four corners of the captured video.

 Corners and Windows correspond as so: